-- o Large all-way stop intersection - o Mix of commercial and residential uses at intersection - Multilane approaches (4 southbound lanes); long crossing distances - o High level of bicycle riding and walking (school travel) - o Starbucks recently opened on northeast corner - Evaluated intersection with pre-COVID and January 2022 traffic counts - Community shared issues with driver behavior, sun glare, Starbucks access, U-turns through intersection, perceived safety ferry.
+- Large all-way stop intersection - Mix of commercial and residential uses at intersection - Multilane approaches (4 southbound lanes); long crossing distances - High level of bicycle riding and walking (school travel) - Starbucks recently opened on northeast corner - Evaluated intersection with pre-COVID and January 2022 traffic counts - Community shared issues with driver behavior, sun glare, Starbucks access, U-turns through intersection, perceived safety

+"Hundreds of kids bike to school through this intersection each day and lots of people go through heading to the ferry.
 No one ever knows when it's their turn to proceed, and the intersection is so large that it's difficult to always assess if the way is clear of traffic or pedestrians.
 I have had all of the below options happen here (speeding, unsafe crossing, near miss while walking driving and biking)."